Estate Planning FAQ

 Is it true that upon death, a person's estate can be taxed at rate of as much as 50%?

 In some cases, yes.
 The federal estate tax rates start at 37% and can go as high as 45% depending on the size of the estate.
 However, its not as bad as it sounds because the vast majority of people will neither have to pay any death taxes nor file a death tax return because of the way the estate tax laws are structured.
-Taxes are only paid on a person's assets in excess of $3,500,000 for federal estates and $1,000,000 for MA estates.
-This amount is referred to as the Estate Tax Exemption and allows each one of us to gift and/or distribute at death, $3,500,000.
-In 2011 the estate tax will be repealed (federal exemption amount will revert to $1,000,000), but rest assured that this will be revisited by the President and Congress.
+Taxes are only paid on a person's assets in excess of $11,000,000 for federal estates and $1,000,000 for MA estates.
+This amount is referred to as the Estate Tax Exemption and allows each one of us to gift and/or distribute at death, rest assured that this will be revisited by future Presidents and Congresses.

 What is an example of basic estate planning?